Peter Portante

 Peter Portante (born February 24, 1996) is an American racing driver.
+He currently competes part-time in the ARCA Menards Series, driving the No. 25 Toyota for Nitro Motorsports.

+Career

+Portante after winning the Formula Continental at the 2013 SCCA National Championship runoffs.

-Peter Portante started his racing career at the age of 7 in karts.
+Portante started his racing career at the age of seven in karts.
 He quickly established himself as one of the up & coming drivers in the Northeast with the securing of many pole positions and wins on the Legend Car oval circuit and in the NASCAR Late Model division at Stafford Speedway.
-Catching the open wheel bug, Peter joined the Skip Barber Race Series in 2012 to hone his race craft.
-After claiming three wins, and a top-10 finish in the series points, Peter was invited to attend the Skip Barber Race Series Championship Shootout for a chance at a scholarship to become a Mazdaspeed backed driver.
-Peter emerged from the shootout with a scholarship to the 2013 Cooper Tires U.S. F2000 National Championship Powered by Mazda.
-After signing with Belardi Auto Racing for the 2013 season, Peter earned 2 podium finishes as well as several top ten finishes.
-Adding to his resume in 2013, Peter won the SCCA Formula Continental National Championship with ArmsUp Motorsports.
+Catching the open wheel bug, Portante joined the Skip Barber Race Series in 2012 to hone his race craft.
+After claiming three wins, and a top-ten finish in the series points, Portante was invited to attend the Skip Barber Race Series Championship Shootout for a chance at a scholarship to become a Mazdaspeed backed driver.
+Portante emerged from the shootout with a scholarship to the 2013 Cooper Tires U.S. F2000 National Championship Powered by Mazda.
+After signing with Belardi Auto Racing for the 2013 season, he earned two podium finishes as well as several top-ten finishes.
+Adding to his resume in 2013, Portante won the SCCA Formula Continental National Championship with ArmsUp Motorsports.

-Portante raced in the 2014 U.S. F2000 National Championship for ArmsUp Motorsports and improved to sixth in the championship and scored a career-best second-place finish at the Mid-Ohio Sports Car Course.
+Portante raced in the 2014 U.S. F2000 National Championship for ArmsUp Motorsports, where he improved to sixth in the championship and scored a career-best second-place finish at the Mid-Ohio Sports Car Course.

+In 2026, it was revealed that Portante will make his debut in the ARCA Menards Series at Lime Rock Park, driving the No. 25 Toyota for Nitro Motorsports.